Cookies 🍪

 And that is why biostimulants - and approaches like AMALGEROL - are not a niche.
 They are part of the structural shift toward a more resilient agricultural model.
 The real innovation is not thinking we can outsmart nature.
 It is recognizing that the smartest strategy is to cooperate with it.

-Biostims are innovative preparations that naturally enhance plant growth, increase resistance to stress factors such as drought or heat, and improve nutrient efficiency.
-Unlike fertilizers or pesticides, biostimulants do not act directly on soil or pests but instead activate biological processes within the plant and soil.
-They are considered a key technology for sustainable, resource-efficient, and productive agriculture – and represent a rapidly growing market with enormous potential.
+Biostimulants are innovative products that promote the natural growth of plants, increase their resilience to stress factors such as drought or heat, and improve nutrient efficiency.
+Unlike fertilizers or crop protection products, biostimulants do not primarily supply nutrients or act directly against pests.
+Instead, they activate biological processes in the plant and in the soil.
+Biostimulants are therefore considered a key technology for sustainable, resource-efficient and productive agriculture and represent a rapidly growing market with significant future potential.

-Hechenbichler is one of the leading companies in the field of biostims and actively contributes to shaping the agriculture of tomorrow.
-For more than 75 years, the Tyrolean company has been developing products that improve soil quality, strengthen plants, and support animal health – tested and proven in over 40 countries worldwide.
-Production takes place within the EU under the highest quality and environmental standards.
-Customers value the efficiency of the products as well as the technical expertise and personal support that come with them.
+Hechenbichler is among the leading companies in the field of biostimulants and actively contributes to shaping the future of agriculture.
+For more than 75 years, the Tyrolean company has been developing products that improve soil quality, strengthen plants and support animal health — tested and proven in more than 40 countries worldwide.
+Production takes place in the EU under the highest quality and environmental standards.
+Customers value both the effectiveness of the products and the company’s technical expertise and personal support.

-AMALGEROL is Hechenbichler’s flagship product in the biostims segment – tested, refined, and continuously developed over decades.
-As an EU-certified biostimulant, AMALGEROL stands for natural efficacy, reliability, and progress.
-The experience and know-how gained from AMALGEROL form the foundation for new product lines and application areas currently under development at Hechenbichler.
+AMALGEROL® is Hechenbichler’s flagship biostimulant — tested, refined and continuously developed over decades.
+As a CE-marked EU biostimulant, AMALGEROL® stands for natural effectiveness against stress factors, reliability in securing yields and progress toward modern agriculture.
+The experience and know-how gained from AMALGEROL® form the foundation for new product generations and application areas currently under development at Hechenbichler.
 The success story continues: Biostims.
 Our path forward.

 Contact information